 There are three options to add graphs to a container:

 Simple module graph

-Allows you to add a simple module graph, select the agent and module to be painted, as well as the time threshold.
+It allows to add a simple module graph, select the agent and module to be drawn, as well as the time threshold.

 You also have the following options:

-Only average: Displays only the graph corresponding to the average of values (normal system).
+Only average: It just displays the graph corresponding to the average of values (normal system).

-Show TIP graph: Shows the module's real data.
+Show TIP graph: It shows the module's real data.